Tá na Teachtaí Ó Cuív, Sherlock agus Heydon as láthair mar sin glaoim ar an Teachta Rabbitte chun ceist Uimh. 10 a chur.

 The Minister's response has actually made the situation worse in light of the sequence of events which we know of thanks to the work of RTÉ in unearthing some of the emails.
 We know that the legal advice of the Attorney General did not state that the report could not be published in full.
 It is very clear from the email of 13 November that the Attorney General said publication of the report would be possible if certain steps were followed.
 It is equally obvious from the correspondence that the mechanisms suggested by the Department to achieve this goal were actually ignored by the management of Oberstown.
 The only person who commented, or was asked to comment, on the report was the director, who had had extensive meetings with the two reviewers about it already.
 If there were concerns about fair procedures, to whom were they supposed to apply?
 It looks like the board and the chair of the board threatened resignations if the Minister proceeded with the course of action she recommended.

 As an Opposition spokesperson for children and youth affairs, it is my role to hold the Minister and her Department to account.
 In this instance, a report commissioned in 2016 has not been published.
 I hear what the Minister is saying about legal advice and that she has spoken to the Attorney General but it is hard for me to be critical or to do my job without knowing the base line.
 The base line is what is within the report, not what is in the recommendations.
 It is the findings that matter.
 We have to start somewhere but we are starting in the dark.
 The Minister knows it and I am glad she does but we all need to know it.
-We need to know where we are starting with in respect of Oberstown.
+We need to know where we are starting in respect of Oberstown.
 I cannot park the issue based on a recommendation - I need to know what is in the report.

 I do not accept the suggestion that my response makes this worse.
 I appreciate what Deputy Rabbitte is saying but I have been describing a process.
 There have been a number of reports and reviews, including by HIQA which had sight of the full operational review, accepted the recommendations and accepted that an action plan had been put in place to implement those recommendations.

 I was asked questions about the board's concerns and the reasons for deciding that it was legally risky to publish.
 The board's concerns were that the reviewers went outside the terms of reference and that, while some issues were addressed, one issue was not addressed at all, namely, the requirement to identify obstacles or barriers to achieving greater implementation of international standards and best practice.
 They also dealt with issues of national law and policy and other matters over which Oberstown has no control.
 Fair procedures were not adhered to and Oberstown has advised that, for example, persons mentioned were not given an opportunity to respond to the reviewers' findings.
 Factual accuracy checks did not take place and although some changes were made to the report at the time, the findings did not change.
-These are some of the reasons underneath the fact that there are legal risks in the context of publication.
+These are some of the reasons underlying the fact that there are legal risks in the context of publication.

-The reason I stated that the Minister's response made the situation worse is because it was not accurate.
+The reason I stated that the Minister's response made the situation worse is that it was not accurate.
 We have a new departure now in that, for the first time on the record of this House, the reviewers' work is being questioned.
 It is being hinted that they went outside the terms of reference, as if it was their fault.
 That is a new thing, which was not mentioned previously.
 We have seen the sequence of events, which were the subject of rigorous scrutiny by the two internationally renowned professionals who tried to get the report corrected and tested for accuracy.
 It is patently untrue that they did not check the factual accuracy and they gave the board and director multiple opportunities to comment on the situation.
 They asked repeatedly to return to staff and, at a day-long meeting on 20 December 2016, they met with the chair and the director in Liverpool where they agreed a plan for the next steps and for revisions, as well as giving further opportunities for the chair and the director to come back.
-They did not come back, however, and despite the fact that further contact was initiated by the reviewers in January, February and March, there was no indication in any of those that steps were taken by Oberstown to facilitate their requests to debrief staff as had been agreed.
+They did not come back, however, and despite the fact that further contact was initiated by the reviewers in January, February and March, there was no indication in any of those contacts that steps were taken by Oberstown to facilitate their requests to debrief staff as had been agreed.

 We have a huge problem here.
-I have said it before and I will say it again.
-If these two gentlemen were based in Ireland they would not be treated like this, not to mention the children who got lengthy jail sentences as a result of an offence that occurred in that institution and which, if we had the full facts, might have had a different outcome.
+I have said it before and I will say it again: if these two gentlemen were based in Ireland they would not be treated like this, not to mention the children who got lengthy jail sentences as a result of an offence that occurred in that institution and which, if we had the full facts, might have had a different outcome.

 The Minister mentioned HIQA and stated that there had been improvements.
 However, a HIQA report from earlier this year outlined concerns about the inappropriate use of handcuffs at Oberstown, as well as concerns about the facility's approach to child protection complaints.
 The Minister may say I am taking this out of context but I repeat that I do not have the base line to see where the improvements have come and where the recommendations are being implemented.
 This is because I am working in the dark and do not have the reports.
 I take it that there is a combination of things and I acknowledge that the chair and the manager came before the Joint Committee on Children and Youth Affairs but we have asked for this report numerous times.
 We want to be fair to the board and to the staff.
 We want to acknowledge that the recommendations are being implemented but we do not have the base line to see that.